SantiagoD999/Mthesis/README.md

 4. maintrm.R: R routine for monthly depreciation rate forecasting.
 For the model in I(0) space just change the database used from dftrm2 to dftrm3.

-5. Forecast evaluation results in Excel spreadsheets.
+5. Figures_Final.xlsx: Forecast evaluation results in Excel spreadsheets.

-6. Forecasting Macroeconomic Series in Colombia P: Presentation.
+6. Forecasting Macroeconomic Series in Colombia P.pdf: Presentation.

 ****************************************************************************
 As an alternative to create the lagged dataset (as the funs_() is deprecated) use: